 - 1. Before the final date for applying for degrees to be awarded at commencement, candidates must request that the appropriate department chair evaluate their academic records for compliance with degree requirements.
-After a candidate's degree checkout form has been signed by the chair, it is presented to Records for verification.
-At that time, the candidate must apply for a degree and state his or her exact name as it is to appear on the diploma and the commencement program. - 2.
-Candidates must pay the diploma fee. - Candidates must meet all requirements as stated in their degree curricula.
-Only candidates who have fulfilled all degree requirements can participate in commencement. - 4.
-Candidates must clear all financial debts and other obligations to the university before graduation. - Candidates are expected to participate in the commencement exercises unless excused by the Vice Chancellor for Academic and Student Affairs. - Candidates are required to take an exit examination, as stipulated by the Office of Academic and Student Affairs.
+After a candidate's degree audit form has been signed by the chair, it is presented to Records for verification.
+At that time, the candidate must apply for a degree and state his or her exact name as it is to appear on the diploma and in the commencement program.
+A candidate who wishes to declare a minor must also do so at this time. - 2.
+Candidates must pay the diploma fee. - 3.
+Candidates must meet all degree requirements.
+If they have not, they cannot participate in commencement. - 4.
+Candidates must clear all financial debts and other obligations to the university before graduation. - Candidates are expected to participate in the commencement exercises unless excused by the Vice Chancellor for Academic and Student Affairs. - 6.
+Candidates are required to take an exit examination, as stipulated by the Office of

+Academic and Student Affairs.
 The academic department in which the candidate's degree program is housed may require additional exit assessments.
 LSUA uses the results of such assessments to monitor the effectiveness of its instructional programs.

-Requirements for Receiving Posthumous Degree LSUA at Alexandria recognizes that under certain and quite rare circumstances, a student will be sufficiently close to earning a degree at the time of death that consideration by the faculty of a posthumous degree is warranted.
+Requirements for Receiving Posthumous Degree

+The university recognizes that under certain and quite rare circumstances, a student will be sufficiently close to earning a degree at the time of death that consideration by the faculty of a posthumous degree is warranted.
 The requirements for receiving a posthumous degree are presented below:

-- The student must have been in good academic standing and must have met residency requirements for the degree. - At the time of the student's death, he or she must have been enrolled at LSUA and within 21 credit hours of completing a degree as well as having substantially met the requirements for the degree's major. - 3.
-The recommendation for the award of such a degree must be made by the student's major department and be subsequently approved by the appropriate departmental faculty and chair before consideration by the Vice Chancellor for Academic and Student Affairs and the Chancellor. - 4.
-Under extraordinary circumstances short of death (e.g., a terminal illness documented by a student's treating physician), the action described in this section may be considered.
-In such instances, the requirements outlined above apply. - 5.
-All recommendations will be considered by the Vice Chancellor for Academic and Student Affairs and on his or her recommendation will be forwarded to the Chancellor who, in turn, will make an independent recommendation to the Board of Supervisors for final action.
+- 1. The student must have been enrolled at LSUA at the time of his or her death and have been in good academic standing. - 2.
+The student must have been within 21 credit hours of completing the degree and have substantially met the degree's major requirements. - 3.
+The student must have met the degree's residency requirements. - 4.
+The student's major department must recommend the awarding of the degree and the faculty and chair of the department must approve the recommendation - 5.
+The recommendation from the department must be submitted to the Vice Chancellor for Academic and Student Affairs for his or her consideration.
+It must, in turn, be forwarded to the Chancellor who will make an independent recommendation to the Board of Supervisors for final action. - Under extraordinary circumstances short of death (e.g., a terminal illness documented by a student's treating physician), the action described in this section may be considered.
+In such instances, the requirements outlined above apply.